LaunchCoderGirlSTL/SQL-learning-track/src/lessons/lesson01.md

 ## Prep Work
 ## In-class Work
 ## Assignments
-Answer the following questions once you have completed the installations and restores.
-If you have trouble and don't think you'll be able to get them completed by the next class, please take this quiz.
-We'll spend some time troubleshooting installations that night.
+Complete the quiz in Canvas only AFTER you complete the installations and restores.
+If you are having trouble with the installations, please complete the quiz anyway.
+There will be time during the next class to troubleshoot installations.